Renault Mégane: Third generation (X95/X32; 2008)

 The third generation was launched in September 2008, to keep the range competitive.
 In October 2008, both the five door hatchback and Mégane Coupé were officially put on sale.
 The two models have different designs; the Coupé has a sporty design, while the five door model is more conservative.

 A five-door estate version was introduced in June 2009, and was named the Sport Tourer.
 Another addition to the range came in the form of the Coupé Cabriolet in June 2010.
-That year also saw the addition of a 1.4 L turbocharged engine being added to the range.
+That year also saw the addition of a 1.4 L turbocharged engine to the range.

 Production of the Mégane's saloon derivative, the Fluence, began in Argentina in 2011, at the firm's Córdoba plant.
 The Mégane III was also made available for sale in Argentina that year, but was produced in Turkey, and imported into the country.
 In Brazil, the Fluence replaced the Mégane in Renault's lineup from 2011 onwards.